-- Patients have the right to examine and receive an explanation of the bill, regardless of source of payment.
+- Patients rights include being able to examine and receive an explanation of their bill, regardless of source of payment.

-- Patients have the right to know which hospital rules and policies apply to their conduct while a patient.
+- Patient rights include the right to know which hospital rules and policies apply to their conduct while a patient.

-- Patients have the right to access protective services.
+- Patient rights include the right to access protective services.

 - Patients have the right to be informed of his or her visitation rights, including any clinical restrictions or limitations on such rights.

 - Patients have the right, subject to his or her consent, to receive the visitors, whom he or she designated, including but not limited to a spouse, domestic partner (including a same-sex domestic partner), another family member, or a friend.
 The patient has the right to withdraw consent at anytime and deny visitation rights to anyone they choose.